 So plan accordingly.
 If your child needs to be up by 7 a.m. in order to get out the door on time, Edmonds says they should be asleep between 8 and 9 p.m.
 “Ideally you want a child to wake on their own in the morning without you having to drag them out of bed,” she adds.
 “If you have to drag them out, they are going to bed too late.”

 Numerous studies link the use of technology before bedtime to less sleep, so limiting screen time before bed can help.

 Set Aside Dedicated Homework Time

-Setting rules for a structured time period dedicated for doing homework helps improve grades.
-Studies show students who do more homework than their peers show greater conscientiousness, which has a positive impact.
-“But setting such structure likely won’t make your kids happy at first,” warns Jason Gibson, owner of MathTutorDVD.com, which offers video lessons.
-“Many families don’t have any consistent set time to do schoolwork after the kids get home.
-Some go grab a snack, some start playing games, and homework gets done somewhere between eating a sandwich and loading a new level on the Xbox.”
+Setting rules for a structured time period dedicated for doing homework is a good idea.
+“But setting such structure likely won’t make your kids happy at first,” warns math and science tutor Jason Gibson.
+“Often, homework gets done somewhere between eating a sandwich and loading a new level on the Xbox.”